NOVEM: The story

 NOVEM is an American rock band that was formed at Harrison State University during the early 1970s.
 At the time, very little was known about the band or their music.
 They all died shortly after their first recording session.
 It wasn't until nearly 31 years later that the tapes of their recording session were found and their story was told.

 Formation of the band

 In the spring of 1973, a group of nine college students formed a strong friendship on the campus of Harrison State University, sharing a common bond of music.
 Four of them were music majors, and the other five had various degrees of musical talent.
 Austin Rowles, thought to be the unofficial group leader, encouraged the group to "jam" together after classes.
 Within weeks, the group was performing in front of fellow college students at frat parties and beer picnics.
-Very quickly, it became apparent that the group had a special chemistry and a lot of talent, mainly composing original material.
+Rapidly, it became apparent that the group had a special chemistry and a lot of talent, mainly composing original material.